cahlinjones/mowing-website/README.md

-# Terrain Trace Website
+# My Robot Mowers Website

 ## Professional Multi-Page Website for Automated Lawn Care Solutions

-This is a complete, professional website for Terrain Trace - an authorized Yarbo dealer in Orem and Provo, Utah, specializing in robotic lawn mowers and snow blowers.
+This is a complete, professional website for My Robot Mowers - an authorized Yarbo dealer in Orem and Provo, Utah, specializing in robotic lawn mowers and snow blowers.

 ---